SabbyGallery/SabbyGallery.github.io/src/events/coworking.md

 ---
 title: Co-Working
 poster: "Cowork-Callout.jpg"
-blurb: "Mondays and Tuesdays from 11 a.m. to 6 p.m."
+blurb: "Tuesdays and Wednesdays from 11 a.m. to 6 p.m."
 ---

 Join fellow game makers and artists at our co-working space!